smachar/Management-System-Cpp-Project-OOP-/README.md

 # Management System program (CPP & OOP)

-This project was part of a course about CPP programming and OOP design, the project is a management system of Professors and the Classes they are teaching.
+This project was part of a course about CPP programming and Object-Oriented Programming design.
+The project is a management system of Professors and the Classes they teach.
 The program gives the user the abilities to :
   * Add new professor.
   * List all available professors.